ghnmqdtg/image_histogram_equalization/README.md

 ## Analysis
 The following two plots compare the PDF (Probability Density Function) and CDF (cumulative distribution function) of input and output images.

-As you can see, after applying the histogram equlization, the distrinution of pixel intensity (PDF) becomes more dispersive.
+As you can see, after applying the histogram equalization, the pixel intensity distribution (PDF) becomes more dispersed.
 And the CDF is uniformly distributed.

 <table border="0">
  <tr>